Jasprit Bumrah: Critical acclaim

+Following India's successful defence of the T20 World Cup title in the 2026 final against New Zealand, where Bumrah took 4/15 and was named Player of the Match (POTM), further acclaim followed.
+India captain Suryakumar Yadav described him as "a once-in-a-generation bowler" and a "national treasure", adding that he is "the best in the business".
+Former England captain Nasser Hussain called him an "absolute genius", stating that India are "virtually unbeatable" with him in the team.
+Ravichandran Ashwin suggested the term "Bumrahesque" be used with the same pride as "Bradmanesque" and named him Player of the Tournament (POTT), while former captain MS Dhoni publicly hailed him as a "CHAMPION BOWLER".

 Awards

 Bumrah won the Polly Umrigar Award for best male cricketer for India thrice, in 2018–19, 2021–22, and 2023–24.

 Additionally, he received the Dilip Sardesai Award for taking the highest number of wickets in Test cricket in 2018–19.

 For his achievements during India's tour of England in 2021, he was selected by Wisden Cricketers' Almanack as one of the five Wisden Cricketers of the Year in its 2022 edition.

 Bumrah was conferred with The Times of India TOISA Cricketer of the Year award in 2021.